ryleg/fayalite/README.md

 If you want to test Spark components that rely upon spark-dynamic, make an assembly binary of spark-dynamic with your changes and copy it to lib/

-It is intended to update spark-dynamic to Spark 1.4.0 as soon as possible, but the current blocking development factor is the standardi

 #Notes

+It is intended to update spark-dynamic to Spark 1.4.0 as soon as possible, but the current blocking development factor is the standardization of the UI

+Intended integration with ibm spark-kernel comms api eventually.

 This all should switch to play (maybe?) but there are dependency conflicts that must be resolved the way that spark-notebook resolved them.
 Did not want to modify